-- Lead Hazard Reduction Grant Program (ALN 14.905); Direct award; All project numbers.
+- Lead Hazard Reduction Grant Program (ALN 14.905)

-Criteria.
 The U.S. Department of Housing and Urban Development (HUD) requires that applicants should request testing of each child under the age of six years who reside in a housing unit under contract to receive lead hazard control work, or document that a child has been tested for blood levels within the six months preceding the lead control work, unless it is documented that the child's parent or legal guardian chooses not to have the child tested.

-Condition.
-During our testing of applicant files, the City did not require blood testing for each child under the age of six who resided in the housing unit for one out of the five files selected for testing.
+During the auditors testing of applicant files, the City did not require blood testing for each child under the age of six who resided in the housing unit for one out of the five files selected for testing.
 It was also noted that the child's parent or legal guardian did not decline to have the child's blood tested.
+As a result of this condition, the City did not follow HUD guidelines to ensure that blood lead testing was performed in accordance with the grant requirements.
+This finding has been resolved in the current year.